Our Glide-On Cassette® balcony system is an approved product detail by Premier Guarantee.

 7.2.22 (Drainage) This section is subtitled with a statement that ‘roof drainage shall adequately carry away rainwater to suitable outlet’.

-The key guidance from this sections states that ‘drainage should be provided where roofs are greater that 6m², however, consideration should be given to providing drainage to smaller roofs, such as dormer, porch roofs or balconies”.
+The key guidance from this sections states that ‘drainage should be provided where roofs are greater than 6m²; however, consideration should be given to providing drainage to smaller roofs such as dormer, porch roofs and balconies (see Clause 7.1.12)”.

 Our understanding is that these points clearly indicate that the NHBC expect balconies over 6m² to have rainwater drainage (positive drained balconies) and that in some cases water will be discharged into the open, not into a RWP.